dehann/KalmanFilter/README.md

 Introduction
 ------------

 C++ Kalman Filter implementation send us an email if you are after something specific.
-This is a growing project -- WORK IN PROGRESS.
+This is a growing project -- work in progress.

 Dependencies
 ------------